jperez3/taccoform-blog/hugo/content/posts/TTS_P3.md

 ## Conclusion

 * Variables can be difficult to name and they eat up a bunch of your time, but it's a worthy investment in the long run.
 What you have now is reuseable code which can be copied to other terraform workspaces.
 You are also a few short steps away from creating a terraform module.

+---
+_As always, feel free to reach out on twitter via [@taccoform](https://twitter.com/taccoform) for questions and/or feedback on this post_